During pupillage at 3PB, Tom received comprehensive training in clinical negligence and personal injury under the guidance of Hamish Dunlop.

 RTA and Credit Hire

-- W v D Claim involving allegation of LVI.
-Claimant found to have been dishonest but not fundamentally dishonest and therefore QUOCS protection was retained
+- W v D: Claim involving allegation of LVI.
+Claimant found to have been dishonest but not fundamentally dishonest and therefore QOCS protection was retained.

 - BVC, College of Law - Very Competent